|This is a

 defined as being immobile, not firing and conducting no payload actions during

-major terrain feature such as a rock wall (taller than the MGV), fungus tower,
+terrain feature such as a rock wall, fungus tower, ice/rock pile or other

-camouflage) and be declared as being under full camouflage.
-Full camouflage is
+substantial feature and be declared as being under full camouflage.
+A second

 Logging Damage - Damage to an MGV is represented in the